-- Illegally taking a deer carries a mandatory minimum of 5 days in jail and a maximum sentence of 90 days.
+- Illegally taking a deer carries a maximum sentence of 90 days.
 This offense also will lead to the imposition of restitution of $1000 per animal and another $1000 if antlered.
 For trophy deers, their is also restitution of $500 for each point for a deer with 8 to 10 points, and $750 for each point for deer with 11 or more points.
 On top of this, there is a revocation of hunting privileges for the current hunting season plus 3 additional years.
 If the deer is antlered, for a first offense there is an additional 2 year suspension, and for a second offense and additional 7 year suspension.
 The hunter’s firearm, crossbow, or bow is also subject to forfeiture.
 The court will also potentially impose court costs and probation with conditions as well.

-- Illegally taking an elk or moose also carries a mandatory jail sentence from 5 days to 90 days.
+- Illegally taking an elk or moose also carries up to 180 days in jail.
 Restitution is set at $5000 per animal.
 Trophy elk also carry additional restitution of $250 per point for 8 to 10 points, and $500 per point for 11 or more points.
 Antlered moose will lead to an additional $5000 of restitution.
 Revocation of hunting privileges is 15 years for a first offense, and lifetime for a second offense.
 The court will impose court costs and potentially a term of probation with conditions as well.
 There is potentially a forfeiture of the firearm/crossbow/bow.

-- Illegally taking a bear carries the same mandatory jail sentence as described above, $3500 in restitution, and revocation of hunting privileges for at least 3 years.
+- Illegally taking a bear carries a maximum jail sentence of 90 days, $3500 in restitution, and revocation of hunting privileges for at least 3 years.
 There is potentially a forfeiture of the firearm/crossbow/bow.

-- Illegally taking owl, eagle hawk, wild turkey or waterfowl will lead to the same mandatory jail sentence as described above, restitution, 5 year revocation of hunting privileges, court costs, and potentially a term of probation with conditions.
+- Illegally taking owl, eagle hawk, wild turkey or waterfowl will lead to potentially a maximum jail sentence of 90 days, restitution, 5 year revocation of hunting privileges, court costs, and potentially a term of probation with conditions.
 There is potentially a forfeiture of the firearm/crossbow/bow.

 - Illegal use of artificial light with firearm, bow and arrow, or crossbow carries a maximum of 90 days in jail, a fine of between $100 and $500, loss of hunting privilege for the current and following year, and court costs, and potential probation with conditions.